Understanding Confidentiality Clauses in Contracts

 Not every agreement requires a confidentiality provision—but if sensitive data changes hands, it’s usually wise to have one.
 You’ll want to include confidentiality protections when:

-Modern tools can make these steps easier.
-For instance, ClearContract’s AI contract review feature automatically detects missing or weak confidentiality clauses in uploaded agreements.
-It identifies potential gaps—like undefined “confidential information” or missing exceptions—and recommends clause improvements with one click, reducing negotiation risk.
+ClearContract’s AI Contract Review module automatically detects missing or weak confidentiality clauses against your own playbook.
+It identifies potential gaps—like undefined “confidential information” or missing exceptions—and proposes one-click tracked-change fixes back into Word, reducing negotiation risk.

-Thanks to built-in contract workflows, teams can also automate when confidentiality clauses are triggered, such as when new NDAs are created or expiring agreements need renewal.
+Thanks to the Tasks & Deadlines module, teams can also automate when confidentiality reviews are triggered, such as when new NDAs are created or expiring agreements need renewal.
 This ensures consistency across every document cycle, from first draft to signature.

 Key Takeaways and Next Steps